 Moreno believes that city planners have a responsibility to create opportunities that will enable others to make changes, including how we commute:

 “We continue to work in the same conditions as the end of the 20th century.
 However, we can make radical transformations with the impact of the digital [technology], with the impact of the new economic services.
 In this case, [The City of Paris] can promote dialogue with the corporations to encourage them to transform their work style and to propose to reduce the right of presence of their people in physical [work]spaces—a new distributed model for working… I think it is a new road map for creating a new balance, for job proximity."

-Cities such as Paris that take a leap and ban cars from core centers to create additional green space, are helping to promote these new behaviors.
+Cities such as Paris which take a leap and ban cars from core centers to create additional green space are helping to promote these new behaviors.

 More importantly, 15-minute infrastructure presents the possibility for businesses, small and large, to step in and offer their own incentives.
 By way of leadership, urban planners can encourage corporations to offer telecommuting options, subsidize transit passes and eventually, move their headquarters closer to families.